-- 18. The evolution of the distribution over time and the characteristics of the pool of inspectable sites lead to the following observations: - (a) The S/962 methodology resulted in the selection of relatively more OCPFs with low A15 values (i.e. lower relevance). - (b) The S/962 methodology resulted in the selection of relatively fewer OCPFs with higher A15 values (i.e. higher relevance). - (c) Concerning the distribution of all inspectable plant sites for 2019 inspections, the S/962 methodology targets the higher-relevance sites; even though such sites constitute only 16% of all inspectable plant sites, 31% of the inspections were conducted at the higher-relevance sites.
-While Figure 7 depicts the distribution across all OCPF pools, it is worth reiterating that within each relevance pool, the A15 value has generally little to no impact on the selection of sites with higher A15 values.
-This point is illustrated again in Table 3 below, which shows two A15 data distributions for pool A (from which roughly 70% of all inspections were carried out in 2019).
+- 18. The evolution of the distribution over time and the characteristics of the pool of inspectable sites lead to the following observations: - (a) The S/962 methodology resulted in the selection of relatively more OCPFs with low A15 values (i.e. lower relevance). - (b) The S/962 methodology resulted in the selection of relatively fewer OCPFs with higher A15 values (i.e. higher relevance). - (c) Concerning the distribution of all inspectable plant sites for 2020 inspections, the S/962 methodology targets the higher-relevance sites; even though such sites constitute only 22% of all inspectable plant sites, 33% of the inspections were planned at the higher-relevance sites.
+While Figure 8 depicts the distribution across all OCPF pools, it is worth reiterating that within each relevance pool, the A15 value has generally little to no impact on the selection of sites with higher A15 values.
+This point is illustrated again in Table 2 below, which shows two A15 data distributions for Pool A (from which roughly 70% of all inspections are carried out).